nextflow-io/nf-hack17-tutorial/README.md

 nextflow run script4.nf -resume --reads 'data/ggal/*_{1,2}.fq'
 ```

-You will noticed that the `quantification` process is executed more than
+You will notice that the `quantification` process is executed more than
 one time.

 Nextflow parallelise the execution of your pipeline simply by providing multiple input data
-in your script.
+to your script.

 #### Exercise 4.1